michaelnordmeyer/jekyll-theme-emojification/README.md

 - Hidden semantic info for embedding and SEO like Open Graph, JSON-LD, and inline Microdata.
 No need for the `jekyll-seo-tag` plugin
 - Minimal build and load times
 - Custom header and footer to add snippets
+- Cache buster for CSS and favicon files

 ## Additional Features